 The R&I priorities of the S2R JU Programme are described in section 1.3.
-This section introduces the priorities which will be important in 2021 and are reflected in the topics included in the 2020 calls for proposals and/or for tenders.

-The S2R JU published its first calls for proposals on 17 December 2015 and since then and up to 2020 around EUR 382 million of funding are committed.
-Moving from initial lower TRLs, the activities are now engaged in all IPs and TDs are well on their way to perfrom demonstrations activities, enabling the timely completion of TDs and their further incorporation into Integrated Technology Demonstrators (ITDs), where planned.
+The S2R JU published its first calls for proposals on 17 December 2015 and since then and up to 2021; the activities are now engaged in all IPs and TDs are well on their way to perform demonstrations activities, enabling the timely completion of TDs and their further incorporation into Integrated Technology Demonstrators (ITDs), where planned.
 The impact of the 2020 pandemic is monitored regularly and mitigating measures put in place as necessary.

-2.2.4 Operational activities planned in 2021
+2.2.4 Operational activities planned in 2022

-As pointed out above, no call for proposals is planned to be launched during 2021.
+As pointed out above, no call for proposals is planned to be launched during 2022.